PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-09 17:30:24
+Last updated: 2024-04-09 17:31:36
-Random Quote: Oh, this dress is totally going to get me laid on my wedding night. - Lily Aldrin
+Random Quote: Sometimes distance is the only way to find peace.
+So you can heal your wound. - Berlin